Gharm-Chashma

-Gharm-Chashma is a hot spring in the mountains of the Ishkoshim Range in Tajikistan's Gorno-Badakhshan Autonomous Province.
+Garm-Chashma is a hot spring in the mountains of the Ishkoshim Range in Tajikistan's Gorno-Badakhshan Autonomous Province.
 The spring is located 40 kilometres from the provincial capital Khorugh, at an elevation of 2325 m above sea level.

 The spring reaches temperatures as high as 50–75 °C, with water bubbling and gushing in micro-geysers to a height of 1 metre.
 The water is also murky and contains calcium balls from limy soils.